Kenshiro-28/Ms-Pac-Man-AI/README.md

 ### Hidden layer

-The neural network has 2 hidden layers.
+The neural network has 1 hidden layer.
 The T-Rex architecture states that the number of neurons in each hidden layer is set as the number of input neurons, so it has 1024 neurons.

 ### Output layer